Science advisor

 Super Kello provides the residents of Kello, a harbour in Haukipudas, with a place to sit, rest, and consider other ways to measure time.
 This bell-shaped stone sculpture faces out to sea like a light house, connecting the marine world to land; building a bridge between the underwater ecosystem of the fish and aquatic life and human habitation in nearby human dwellings.
 It welcomes fishing boats, sailing boats and leisure craft into the safety of the harbour.

 In dialogue with the theme of Climate Clock the artist group has worked with Peter Chilvers as the Software Architect to create a ‘slow’ sound element.
-This suggests that there are other temporalities beyond the fast pace of contemporary production.
-At this place (the harbour) of leaving and returning, Kello’s pink stone emits sound and broadcasts Pentti Saarikoski’s Finnish translation of Homer’s ‘The Odyssey’, read by a Kello fisherwoman, Elina Halonen.
+It also suggests that there are other temporalities beyond the fast pace of contemporary production.
+At this place (the harbour) of leaving and returning, Kello’s pink marble emits sound and broadcasts Pentti Saarikoski’s Finnish translation of Homer’s ‘The Odyssey’, read by a Kello fisherwoman, Elina Halonen.
 Each word of the story can be heard, very slowly, one word per hour over the course of ten years, making the time of the story literal.
 In this way, it allows visitors to experience time at a slower pace.
 And reflects the duration of Odysseus’ journey home.

 Aerial view of the fishing village of Kellon Kiviniemi in Haukipudas.
 Photo: Harri Tarvainen.